 The difference here is you need something to hammer the doorstop into place with something to create a wide enough opening.
 The wedge and reach method is definitely the preferred DIY method for getting back into a locked car, so learning how to use this method or buying an inflatable wedge is well worth your time.

 The first method involves slipping an unbent wire hanger inside the door between the outside of the window and the weather stripping next to the door lock.
 One end of the wire hanger should be hooked to try and grab the locking mechanism.
 You’ll need to feel around a bit to fund the latch, but once you pull it upward, the lock should go up, too.
-Using a Slim Jim, a thin metal bar with a curve at one end, is faster and less likely to damage any internal components in your car door.
+Using a Slim Jim, a thin metal bar with a curve at one end is faster and less likely to damage any internal components in your car door.

 A sufficiently flexible yet rigid strip of plastic can be fed between the door frame and the door to hit your unlock button.
 It might take a bit to find one large enough and thin enough, but it works extremely well.
 If you can find a plastic or metal yardstick that has enough flexibility, those are ideal for the job.
-Not only is this method extremely effective, but it also poses less risk to your vehicle than a coat hanger, screwdriver or Slim Jim.
+Not only is this method extremely effective, but it also poses less risk to your vehicle than a coat hanger, screwdriver, or Slim Jim.

-When all else fails, call a local locksmith for car unlocking service.
+When all else fails, call a local locksmith for a car unlocking service.
 Dallas Area Locksmith offers emergency vehicle unlocking 24/7.
 Let us save you the time and headaches of trying to get back into your vehicle on your own.
-We can safely unlock your car without damaging your door or locks and have you are back on the road faster.
+We can safely unlock your car without damaging your door or locks and have you back on the road faster.
 Contact us for more information about our emergency vehicle unlocking services.
 You don’t have to do it on your own: call the experts at Dallas Area Locksmith today.

 How Locksmiths Can Help You Locksmiths are skilled professionals who have the knowledge and skills…